vincenzoiovino/LoI.SmartContracts/README.md

 Alice can make the deposit specifying the Bob's phone number instead of his email address.

-## LoI for Google Business domains
+## DAOs of Google Business domains
 As an example we provide a template of a DAO whose members can be the owners of emails of the form `user@domain.com` where `domain.com` is a parameter of the DAO.
 Only users with such emails can cast votes for proposals.
 Moreover, the content of a proposal is encrypted: only owners of emails that end in `@domain.com` can read the proposal.